BeeStation/BeeStation-Hornet/README.md

 you set up the SQL backend (see below).

 ## UPDATING

+Just use git, or see the following subsection.

+### Manual Update

 To update an existing installation, first back up your /config and /data folders as these store your server configuration, player preferences and banlist.